ibm-cloud-docs/log-analysis/launch.md

 **Note:** You must be an administrator of the {{site.data.keyword.la_full_notm}} service, an administrator of an {{site.data.keyword.la_full_notm}} instance, or have account IAM permissions to grant other users policies.

-The following table lists the minimum policies that a user must have to be able to launch the IBM Cloud Monitoring with Sysdig web UI, and view data:
+The following table lists the minimum policies that a user must have to be able to launch the web UI, and view data:

 | Service                              | Role                      | Permission granted       |
 |--------------------------------------|---------------------------|---------------------|